baphled/dotfile-diaries/day-3-vim-mode-for-irssi.markdown

 Again there is heaps of documentation on vim-mode which I haven't played around with, I'll leave this for now and move on to adding some more niceness to irssi.

+At present these are the mappings that I've setup to get started with

+    map <C-H> <BS>
+    map <Leader> ,
+    map <Leader>p :bprev
+    map <Leader>n :bnext

+ I remapped the leader key to the `'` as this is what I have setup in my vim.
+I also setup `:bprev `and `:bnext` so that I can easily move around to the next and previous windwos within irssi.

+ It would be nice to create a binding for specifying a window to navigate to but I'll leave this for another time.

+ I could also setup bindings for navigating between split windows by adding the below mappings to  `vim_moderc`

+    map <leader>,k <C-w>k
+    map <leader>,j <C-w>j
+    map <leader>,h <C-w>h
+    map <leader>,l <C-w>l

+We'll also want to add bingins for navigating.
+Irssi uses <ESC> # to navigate to a given window, as we have vim-mode setup <ESC> is used to change vim modes so we'll need to remap these so that they would with the new setup.

+    MAPPING TO BE ADDED LATER

+Making `<esc>` has been remapped we should be able to easily move around windows without having to rely on our newly created `<leader>p` and `<leader>n` keys.